Equitable Holdings Inc. (EQH) Shares Down Despite Recent Market Volatility

 EQH’s Market Performance

-The stock of Equitable Holdings Inc. (EQH) has seen a 0.50% increase in the past week, with a -21.76% drop in the past month, and a -18.10% fall in the past quarter.
-The volatility ratio for the week is 3.05%, and the volatility levels for the past 30 days are at 4.44% for EQH.
-The simple moving average for the last 20 days is -3.34% for EQH stock, with a simple moving average of -16.23% for the last 200 days.
+EQH’s stock has seen a -3.47% decrease for the week, with a -14.36% drop in the past month and a -18.89% fall in the past quarter.
+The volatility ratio for the week is 3.02%, and the volatility levels for the past 30 days are at 4.22% for Equitable Holdings Inc. The simple moving average for the last 20 days is -0.49% for EQH stock, with a simple moving average of -15.46% for the last 200 days.

 Analysts’ Opinion of EQH